kodepandai/lunox-website/docs/architectur-concepts/service-container.md

 ## Binding
 We can bind some class or function to container instance and resolve it later somewhere in your application code.
 ### Simple Binding
 Almost all of your service container bindings will be registered on service providers.
 Use `bind` method to bind some class to container.
-Different from Laravel, we can bind class name to container, but there is nothing todo with nodejs.
-So we must use unique string for binding instance or function.
+In Laravel, we can bind class name to container, but there is nothing todo with nodejs.
+So we must use unique string to binding instance or function.
 ```ts
 import Payment from './Service/Payment';
 import db from './Support/DatabaseManager';